-According to a recent Pew Research study, Millennials will make up 36 percent of the workforce in the U.S. by 2014.
-This same study indicates that “nearly 60 percent of employed Millennials will leave their job within three years of being hired, an increased ratio of 2 to 1 compared to previous generations.”
+According to a recent Pew Research study, Millennials are expected to make up more than a third of the workforce in 2020 and more than 75 percent by 2025.
+But while this generation is dominating the workforce, the typical Millennial isn’t staying in one place.
+One study found that “nearly 60 percent of employed Millennials will leave their job within three years of being hired, an increased ratio of 2 to 1 compared to previous generations.”

-If there are Millennials on your team and want them to stick around beyond the three year average, you may want to consider changing your management style and/or culture.
-I’ve been managing Millennials for the past ten years, and I’ve noticed that there are five things that they generally look for in their work life.
+If there are Millennials on your team and you want them to stick around beyond the three year average, you may want to consider changing your management style and/or culture.
+It’s important to think about what Millennials want at work beyond a steady paycheck.
+It all boils down to the factors that will affect their job satisfaction and sense of pride in their work.

 Some of the Gen X-ers and Baby Boomers reading this may have felt a spike in their blood pressure spike.
 Freedom in the workplace?
 Those brats are spoiled.
 What nonsense! ….or is it?